Luigy-Lemon/XDaiBridge-Keeper/README.md

 ## XDai Bridge Keeper

-**This is a repo dedicated to maintenance of the XDai Bridge on Goerli and Mainnet** **It has the ability to refill it, invest DAI into the sDAI vault, and to relay interest to Gnosis Chain**
+**This is a repo dedicated to maintenance of the XDai Bridge on Goerli and goerli** **It has the ability to refill it, invest DAI into the sDAI vault, and to relay interest to Gnosis Chain**

 ## Usage